harrymkt/nvgt-msgpack/README.md

 ## mp_value
 Value objects are the basic unit of data in this library, allowing the storage and communication of the complete set of msgpack supported types.
 All deserialized data, and all data to be serialized, should ultimately be wrapped inside mp_value instances.

-Value objects support automatic conversion to the specified type, but note that attempting to coerce to the wrong type will throw `TYPE_MISMATCH_EXCEPTION`.
+Value objects support automatic conversion to the specified type, but note that attempting to coerce to the wrong type will throw `MP_TYPE_MISMATCH_EXCEPTION`.
 This conversion may be facilitated by the various `get_*` methods, by calling the type and passing the value, or by leveraging implicit conversion via assignment.
 This is done to support ease of use, but proper treatment is paramount!

 If you wish to support serialization and deserialization of your own custom objects into msgpack, you should implement the `mp_value@ opImplCast()` and `mp_value@ opCast()` methods to yield serialized values from your objects, and a constructor of the form `obj(mp_value@ v)`, which will allow turning a deserialized value handle back into your object, via whatever semantics you deem necessary.
 In this form each serialized object should be only a single value, likely an array, map or ext type.
 It is not advised to serialize your objects as completely independent chains of values, as this makes conversion much harder and runs the potential of not knowing when you have enough data when the chain is broken.
 Implementing `opConv()` and `opImplConv()` is optional, but may allow slightly less verbose code if you wish to construct values from these yourself, before passing them on.